Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 If we know the length of the <b>LinkedList</b> cycle, we can find the start of the cycle through the following steps:
 1. Take two pointers.
 Let’s call them `pointer1` and `pointer2`.
-2. Initialize both pointers to point to the start of the LinkedList.
+2. Initialize both pointers to point to the start of the <b>LinkedList</b>.
-3. We can find the length of the LinkedList cycle using the approach discussed in <b>LinkedList Cycle</b>.
-Let’s assume that the length of the cycle is ‘K’ nodes.
+3. We can find the length of the <b>LinkedList</b> cycle using the approach discussed in <b>LinkedList Cycle</b>.
+Let’s assume that the length of the cycle is `K` nodes.
-4. Move `pointer2` ahead by ‘K’ nodes.
+4. Move `pointer2` ahead by `K` nodes.
 5. Now, keep incrementing `pointer1` and `pointer2` until they both meet.
-6. As `pointer2` is ‘K’ nodes ahead of `pointer1`, which means, `pointer2` must have completed one loop in the cycle when both pointers meet.
+6. As `pointer2` is `K` nodes ahead of `pointer1`, which means, `pointer2` must have completed one loop in the cycle when both pointers meet.
 Their meeting point will be the start of the cycle.
 ````js
 class Node {
   constructor(value, next = null) {